tuxcanfly/vimux-django-tests/README.md

 # Default keybindings

 F7 - Run tests on the file

+The default test command is

+    python manage.py test

+it can be configured using

+   let g:vimux_django_tests_cmd            = "python manage.py test --settings=settings.test"

 Shift+F7 - Run tests on the current function

 # TODO